Yaomingshuai/VQ-Font/README.md

  sconf >= 0.2.3
  lmdb >= 1.2.1
 ## Data Preparation
-### 1.Images
+### 1.Images and Characters
 Download '.ttf' font files from [字库](https://www.foundertype.com/), and then generate font images using the downloaded files.
-Select one font as the content font, and then split the remaining fonts into a training set and a test set, arranging the fonts according to the following structure:
+Select one font as the content font, and then split the remaining fonts into training set and test set, arranging the fonts according to the following structure:
 >Train Font Directory
 --|Font_1
 --|Font_2